alexandrespmg/tec-energy/readme.md

     ├── DownloadCsvOverHttp      # .NET Console Application (Open this in your IDE if you wanna code) │   ├── models               # Models and Enums
-    │   ├── repository           # Request to DB and Insertion Query │   ├── services             # Service to Download the csv
+    │   ├── repository           # Request to DB and Insertion Query │   ├── services             # Service to Download the CSV
-    │   ├── DockerFile           # File to create our .NET container │   └── Program.cs           # Web App to call others services
+    │   ├── DockerFile           # File to create our .NET container │   └── Program.cs           # Web App to call other services
     ├── .env                     # Environment variables
     └── docker-compose.yml       # Setup the local infrastructure

 ## Connecting to Database

-You can either use the locally adminer or another App.
+You can either use the container provided pgAdmin or another App.

 ### Locally: